DeuceEFI/Jaguar-Assembly-Manual/doc/rev_A3/using_bom.md

 - **INJ**: *(**Inj**ector)*

 - **MAF**: *(**M**ass **A**ir **F**low)*
 	- This is an alternative to the MAP sensor that is unsupported at this time, however the circuit is cheap and can be used as a general purpose analog input also.
+There is a pad to connect supporting circuitry to for this input (labeled **MAF Sensor**) or you might be able to use the MAT sensor input instead.
+Check the [Jaguar] forum for more details.

+- **MAT**: *(**M**anifold **A**ir **T**emperature)*
+	- Sensor used to measure the air temperature inside the intake manifold.

 - **MAP**: *(**M**anifold **A**bsolute **P**ressure)*
 	- The BOM is tailored to a normally aspirated vehicle with the preferred sensor (MPX4100AP) and provides sufficient accuracy for all naturally aspirated vehicles.
 If you are going to use the Jaguar board on a boosted vehicle then you should use a MPX4250AP which has sufficient range to cover boosted applications up to 21psi.
 If you are planning boost levels in excess of or close to 21psi, from a relatively large turbo, there are other options that you need to investigate.